Dnipropetrovsk Oblast: Culture

 Historically, Dnieper Ukraine comprised territory that roughly corresponded to the area of Ukraine within the expanding Russian Empire.
 Ukrainians sometimes call it Great Ukraine (Velyka Ukraina).
 Historically, this region is tightly entwined with the history of Ukraine and is considered the heart of the country.

 Ukrainian (67,0%) and Russian (31,9%) language are both used, with Russian being more common in cities, while Ukrainian is the dominant language in rural communities.
 These details result in a significant difference across different survey results, as even a small restating of a question switches responses of a significant group of people.
-The speaking of Surzhyk instead of Russian or Ukrainian is wide and viewed negatively by nationalist language activists.
-Because it is neither the one nor the other, they regard Surzhyk as a threat to the uniqueness of Ukrainian culture.